PK Cheat Sheet

 If you found this useful, you may also enjoy our Practical PK Calculators.

 Update 6/19/23: Readers on LinkedIn shared that a more recent set of values with higher rodent blood flow values (by 20-33%) was published in 2011 by a PhRMA working group, and a survey confirming these general values across the industry was published in 2022 by the IQ Consortium Human PK Prediction Working Group based on a survey of various industry groups.
-The cheat sheet above was updated to reflect these higher rodent blood flows.

-Explore drughunter.com/resources for more helpful reference material.
+Explore drughunter.com/resource for more helpful reference material.